deutschebank/fluxnova-docs-manual/content/update/patch-level.md

 ### Added Support for Tomcat 10

-This version supports all the necessary building-block modules for our users to use `camunda-bpm-platform` community and enterprise editions in conjunction with `Tomcat 10.1`.
+This version supports all the necessary building-block modules for our users to use `flowave-bpm-platform` community and enterprise editions in conjunction with `Tomcat 10.1`.

 {{< note title="Heads-up!" class="warning" >}}

 **<h4>Jakarta Namespace</h4>**

 `Tomcat 10` is compatible with the `jakarta` namespace.
-If you wish to use it, the `jakarta` modules needs to be used (`camunda-webapp-tomcat-jakarta`, `camunda-engine-rest-jakarta`).
+If you wish to use it, the `jakarta` modules needs to be used (`flowave-webapp-tomcat-jakarta`, `flowave-engine-rest-jakarta`).

 The `javax` modules won't work with `Tomcat 10`.